Speedy Delivery from Mr. McFeely on Mr. Rogers’ Neighborhood

 Major Resources for Online Books

-We have supplemented the Trinity ebook collection with more resources.
+We have supplemented the Trinity ebook collection with more resources from Project Muse.
+We have licenses to more than a million ebooks which can be found:

 - JSTOR; Multidisciplinary resource for ebooks and articles.
 Journals are generally not available for the last three years.

-- Project Muse: Journals and ebooks, some publishers are adding new resources during Covid19.
+- Project Muse: Journals and ebooks, plus some publishers are adding new resources during Covid19.

 - SpringerLink: Journals and ebooks.
-You may purchase a print copy of any Springer ebook in the collection for $25.
+Faculty and students may purchase a print copy of any Springer ebook in the collection for $25.

 Major Resources for Journals